DamienToomey/Projects/Deep_Learning_GTA_V/README.md

 We used the training set and validation set from Playing for Benchmarks to create a unique set composed of 10000 Cityscapes compatible SLMs and 10000 corresponding IMs.

-## Part 2  : Training of detection models with the synthetic dataset and other experiments
+## Part 2  : Training of object detection models with the synthetic dataset and other experiments

 Part 2 of this project was conducted by Benjamin Deguerre, PhD student at INSA Rouen.

-The article for which I am a co-author will be published soon.
+His article, for which I am a co-author, will be published soon.

 ---